Xelus22/LoLSocWebpage/_posts/esports/2019-10-11-urgot-nomics-the-study-of-kill-efficiency-in-summoner-s-rift-patch-9-14.md

 ---
 layout: ''
 title: 'Urgot-nomics: The Study of Kill Efficiency in Summoner’s Rift (Patch 9.14)'
-subtitle: The most unqualified League of Legends player analyses the numbers to find out how long it actually takes for Urgot to kill a champion by himself.
-Here, we study different basic scenarios and decide whether a perfect KDA on Urgot is even worth celebrating for.
+subtitle: ''
 gallery: []

 ---
+_The most unqualified League of Legends player analyses the numbers to find out how long it actually takes for Urgot to kill a champion by himself.
+Here, we study different basic scenarios and decide whether a perfect KDA on Urgot is even worth celebrating for._

 I know what you are already thinking, I am only _occasionally_ a nerd, but hear me out.
 It has been probably a good month since I had played League and as always, Baby Urgie top.
 Here are some screenshots of how I went (don’t judge my build please):

 ![](https://lh5.googleusercontent.com/nqJqbES-cqAtYZp3tatfHwxdWOdKGulrH84rMXOENq_0qoTcuiCFJx5LEN0XAPBd6lSf_UBgq5YUOFQNllWwqmnc40OGa2FUDeJbacneMnPC33J4Sxe18uzG84C9pQj7MkEQdUzF =523x346)